BLOOMIN’ BLUEGRASS FESTIVAL

 Get tickets for the raffle on Saturday night at the Bluegrass Heritage Foundation tent!

 Because of the consistent growth (and increasing costs) of Bloomin’ Bluegrass, the City of Farmers Branch will require tickets for entry to the 2018 event so that they can continue to provide amazing artists and first-class amenities.
 Ticket pricing is shown below.
-Staying at one of the Festival host hotels (Omni or Doubletree) will get you a $20 credit toward your tickets.
+The Stay & Play packages at our Festival host hotels (Omni or Doubletree) include two free weekend passes.

 HAVE A GREAT TIME JAMMING!